Why are Japanese films so terrible?

 I STILL HAVEN'T SEEN PRINCESS MONONOKE.
 Is there/has there been showings of his new film yet? (something like "wandering spirits" - can't recall right now)

-Alan T, Monday, 29 July 2002 00:00 (twenty-two years ago)
+Alan T, Monday, 29 July 2002 00:00 (twenty-three years ago)

 Haha, sorry Alan - just I'm starting at Bishopbriggs HarperCollins distribution division and I remember vaguely jokingly chiding you into harrying internals into rushing my application through.
 Nothing serious meant by it obv.

-david h(0wie), Monday, 29 July 2002 00:00 (twenty-two years ago)
+david h(0wie), Monday, 29 July 2002 00:00 (twenty-three years ago)

 Ooh, thanks Pete - I shall look into this ASAP.